Villandry Castle – The Loire Valley's most beautiful castle garden

 It takes about 45 minutes to walk around all the rooms of the castle, and even a little more time if you borrow one of the audio guides.
 But time is well spent.
 Few castles I have been to have managed to capture the feeling of being a living castle as well as Villandry.
 These are not just a jumble of old furniture on display, but complete, cozy and incredibly beautiful rooms.
 Actually, it's a bit like that Tjolöholm Castle.

-From the very top of the castle you can look out over the entire garden and its magnificent patterns and perfection.
+At the top of the castle you can look out over the entire garden and its magnificent pattern and perfection.
 A great end to a perfect day that appealed to all the senses.

 Two green chaise longues with three paintings